 In the same year, Alcoa offered to give the University a thirty-five-acre tract of land on Route 780 in Upper Burrell Township, four miles east of the city.

 Two years later, 1968, the Science, Activities, Faculty and Administration, and Library buildings were completed.
-The new facilities included additional labs and the Art Gallery.
+The new facilities included more labs and the Art Gallery.
 In the same year, twenty-seven additional acres were purchased from a neighboring farmer.

 The Athletics Center (formerly the Health and Physical Education Complex) opened in 1969.
 Inside, the center comprises the 600-seat Field House (home of the basketball, volleyball, and wrestling teams), racquetball courts, wrestling room, a weight room, cardiovascular training center, nurses station, and faculty offices.
 The outside venues include a regulation soccer field, home of the men's soccer team, a multi-purpose practice field, and a practice green for the men's and women's golf team.

 In 1971, the Forum Theatre, a 350-seat thrust stage theatre, opened with the student production of "A Funny Thing Happened on the Way to the Forum."
+The theatre was remodeled in 2016.

 As the campus grew, so did its enrollment and the need for a gathering place for students.
 In 1975, the Student Learning Center opened with a cafeteria, recreational facilities, bookstore, and Academic and Career Success Center.

-After a ten-year building hiatus, the new Conference Center and classroom building opened in March 2001.
+After a ten-year building hiatus, the new Conference Center and Classroom Building opened in March 2001.
 It contains a large conference room, a kitchen, two large and six small classrooms, faculty and staff offices, and a lobby with a large courtyard.

 Campus Leadership (1958-Present)